-In celebration of all things spring and floral, let’s learn how to sew a blouse today!
-I don’t know about you, but as soon as I see the first tulip peek through the ground, I’m breaking out the tank tops, starting to wear summer dresses, and making big plans for the warmer weather ahead.
+In celebration of all things spring and floral, let’s learn how to sew an elegant blouse today!
+I don’t know about you, but as soon as I see the first tulip peek through the ground, I’m breaking out the tank tops, sleeveless blouses, starting to wear summer dresses, and making big plans for the warmer weather ahead.

-Part of my big plans is growing my handmade wardrobe.
+Part of my big plans is growing my handmade wardrobe with new clothing items.
 I love the fresh start and reinvention that comes with spring.
 It almost feels like nature’s opportunity to try something new and grow yourself as well.
-If there’s a look you’ve wanted to try out, spring is the perfect time of change that gives you some extra room for experimentation.
+If there’s a look you’ve wanted to try out, spring is the perfect time of change that gives you some extra room for different ways of experimentation.
 Play with different silhouettes and see how you feel.
 Wear a new lipstick.
 Make something outside the norm.

 That’s why today, we’ll be stepping outside our comfort zones and creating this floral embroidered, fully lined, tunic top.
-I’ll walk you through how to sew a blouse step by step- so you have nothing to worry about!
+I’ll walk you through how to sew this lightweight fabric blouse step by step- so you have nothing to worry about!
 When you are done, you’ll feel so proud to wear this great fitting, spring top all season- and summer long.

-This DIY tunic dress is perfect for farmer’s markets, lazy afternoons, and everything in between.
-It’s simple design and unique silhouette make it perfect for layering.
+This DIY type of blouse is perfect for farmer’s markets, lazy afternoons, and everything in between.
+It’s simple design and unique silhouette make it perfect for layering, leaving you with many great choices for your wardrobe.

-This DIY tunic dress is super-simple to make since we’ll be using clothes you already have to create a pattern just for you.
+This DIY tunic top sewing pattern is super-simple to make since we’ll be using clothes you already have to create a pattern just for your body measurements.
 Don’t stress because I’ll walk you through every step of the way.

 - 2 yards of Floral Fabric (this one is similar to what I used)